-There has been rapid growth in space flight in the past decade as the price for building and launching a small spacecraft has become relatively inexpensive for commercial space programs, government space agencies and universities.
-It has been estimated that as a result of space flight, there has been an accumulation of space debris consisting more than 700,000 particles with a diameter 1-10 cm and over 20,000 pieces with diameters >10 cm in orbit between Geostationary (GEO) and Low Earth Orbit (LEO) altitudes 1.
 Figure 12.1 is a representation of the debris around Earth 2.
-The objective of the NASA Orbital Debris Program along with the Inter-Agency Space Debris Coordination Committee (IADC) is to limit the creation of space debris and they have mandated either a lifetime requirement for all spacecraft or storage in a graveyard orbit.
+The objective of the NASA Orbital Debris Program along with the Inter-Agency Space Debris Coordination Committee (IADC) is to limit the creation of space debris.
+They have mandated that all spacecraft either deorbit within a given amount of time or be placed into a graveyard orbit for safe storage.
 The lifetime requirement is 25 year post-mission or 30 year after launch if unable to be stored in a graveyard orbit 3.

-Small spacecraft are typically launched into LEO as it is a more accessible and less expensive orbit to obtain: there is high availability to LEO through all commercial launch providers; the close proximity to Earth reduces mass and power requirements the communication system; it can employ a relatively small propulsion system; and the radiation environment is relatively benign.
-Small spacecraft that are launched at or around ISS altitude (400 km) naturally decay in well under 25 years.
+Small spacecraft are typically launched into LEO as it is a more accessible and less expensive orbit to reach.
+There is high availability of rideshare opportunities to LEO through several commercial launch providers.
+The close proximity to Earth can relax spacecraft mass, power and propulsive constraints.
+Additionally, the radiation environment in LEO is relatively benign for altitude below 1000 km.
+Small spacecraft launched at or around ISS altitude (400 km) naturally decay in well under 25 years.
 However at orbit altitudes beyond 600 km, it can no longer be guaranteed that a small spacecraft will naturally decay in 25 years due to uncertainty of atmospheric density, as seen in Figure 12.2 2,4.
 As the majority of those spacecraft are unable to be parked in a graveyard orbit due to required excess propellant to increase their altitude, the only option for small spacecraft in lower orbits is to deorbit.

 State of the Art

-Since deorbit systems are still in their infancy, there are few high TRL devices guaranteed to satisfy the 25 year requirement.
+Since deorbit systems are still in their infancy, there are only a few high TRL (TRL≥7) devices guaranteed to satisfy the 25 year requirement.
 Deorbit techniques can be either passive or active, although the primary focus has been in the design of passive methods.
-Active deorbiting requires attitude control and surplus propellant post mission.
-For example, a steered drag sail relies on a functioning attitude control system for pointing the sail.
+Active deorbiting requires attitude control and surplus propellant post mission, such as a steered drag sail that relies on a functioning attitude control system for pointing the sail.
 Propulsive devices have also been examined for deorbiting techniques (please refer to Propulsion Chapter for this capability), however this approach is still considered risky.
 Even if enough excess propellant was carried for an active decay approach and adequate attitude control capability post mission was assured, this method requires continuous operation until reentry is met, making it inconvenient and costly for a small spacecraft mission 5.
 Overall, active deorbiting methods are still considered challenging for small spacecraft, as this demand increases design complexity and uses valuable mass and volume.

 In contrast, passive deorbit methods require no further active control after deployment.
-Therefore, the state of the art section will focus on passive deorbit mechanisms.
+Therefore, this chapter will focus on passive deorbit mechanisms only.
 Table 12.1 displays current state of the art technology for passive deorbit systems.

-Several small spacecraft missions have been developed and launched to demonstrate passive deorbit technologies using a drag sail or boom, such as NanoSail-D2 and CanX-7.
-NanoSail-D2, deployed from FASTSAT in late January 2011 into a 650 km altitude 72° inclination orbit, demonstrated deorbit capability of a large low mass high surface area sail 5.
+Several small spacecraft missions have been developed and launched to demonstrate passive (uncontrolled) deorbit technologies using a drag sail or boom, such as NanoSail-D2 and CanX-7.
+NanoSail-D2 was deployed from minisatellite FAStsat HSV in late January 2011 into a 650 km altitude and 72° inclined orbit and demonstrated the deorbit capability of a low mass high surface area sail 5.
 The 3U spacecraft, developed at NASA Marshall Space Flight Center, reentered Earth’s atmosphere in September 2011.
-CanX-7, still in orbit at an initial 800 km SSO, plans to deployed a drag sail in May 2017.
+CanX-7, still in orbit at an initial 800 km SSO, deployed a drag sail in May 2017.
 The sail was developed and tested at University of Toronto Institute for Aerospace Studies Space Flight Laboratory (UTIAS-SFL) (shown in Figure 12.3).

-Small spacecraft deorbit systems are relatively immature but are necessary to meet space debris mitigation requirements.
+Small spacecraft deorbit systems have been shown to be quite effective in meeting the mandated lifetime requirements.
 As most small spacecraft are unable to relocate to a graveyard orbit due to propulsion limitations, deorbit system development has focused on passive devices.
 NanoSail-D2, CanX-7, TechEdSat-3, TechEdSat-4, and TechEdSAt-5 are all CubeSat platforms that have successfully demonstrated the utilization of drag sails for deorbiting in Low Earth Orbit within the 25 year post mission requirement.
 EcAMSat and TechEdSat-6 will hopefully soon demonstrate their successful deorbiting systems.
-Terminator Tape is another deorbit option that uses electromagnetic tethers that is currently being flown on Aerocube-V cubesat.
+Terminator Tape is another deorbit option that uses electromagnetic tethers that is currently being flown on Aerocube-V CubeSat.